top of page

 processing fee.
 Registration fees are non-refundable.

-During the festival weekend, participants will complete multiple workouts.
-Location,
+During the festival weekend, participants will complete multiple tests.
+Location, times,

-times, and detailed workout information will be announced closer to the event or at the
+and detailed test information will be announced closer to the event or at the event.

 7. FINAL SCORING SYSTEM